ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

 # Disaster Recovery - Fail over from an accessible primary volume
 {: #dr-accessible}

-If a failure occurs on the primary site, and performance is degrading while the primary storage is still accessible, customers can reroute their operations to the secondary site by initiating a failover.
+Learn how to initiate a failover to reroute operations to the secondary site when primary site performance degrades but storage remains accessible.
 {: shortdesc}

 Before you start the failover, make sure that the required host-authorization is in place.